lane4hub/logger/README.md

 ---

-**Logger** is a very powerful and flexible PHP library that supports the logging of messages in a context-based system.
+**Logger** is a highly powerful and flexible PHP library that supports the logging of messages in a context-based system.

-Log data structures can be customized freely, logging handlers and specific formatters can be added to individually design and format log messages.
+Datalog structures can be customized freely, logging handlers and specific formatters can be added to tailor and format log messages individually.

 ## Features

-- **Log Levels:** Supports all common levels (Debug, Info, Notice, Warning, Error, Critical, Alert, Emergency).
+- **Logging Levels:** Supports all common levels (Debug, Info, Notice, Warning, Error, Critical, Alert, Emergency).
-- **Context-Based Logging:** Each logger instance can be created with a specific context, enabling a clearly structured log output – ideal for modeling in **Domain-Driven Design** systems.
+- **Context-Based Logging:** Each logger instance can be created with a specific context, enabling clearly structured log output – ideal for modeling in **Domain-Driven Design** systems.
-- **Customizable Logging Handlers:** Use any implementation of `LogCommandInterface` to tailor the logging logic to your needs.
+- **Customizable Logging Handlers:** Use `LogCommandInterface` for your own implementations to adapt the logging logic to your needs.
-- **Customizable Log Data:** Extend the log output data per log level as needed.
+- **Customizable Log Record Format:** Extend the columns for log output per LogLevel as needed.
-- **Output Formatters:** Ensure logs can be individually formatted before output.
+- **Customizable Log User Format:** Extend user data output in logs per LogLevel as required.
+- **Formatter for Output:** Use the provided formatters, extend them, or create your own formatter.
-- **Log History:** Retrieve a limited log history per log level as required.
+- **Log History:** Retrieve a limited number of log histories per log level as needed.

 ## Available Logger Commands
 - LogConsole